Plan.

 Defects

-• Cannot accept bookings until defects fully fixed and resolved
+- Cannot accept bookings until defects are fully fixed and resolved

-• Existing bookings recalled and allocated to other drivers until defect repaired
+- Existing bookings recalled and allocated to other drivers until defect is repaired

 What Passengers Can Expect